 Residency: Anatomic Pathology

-NC State Anatomic Pathology Residency Program provides advanced training in pathology and a solid foundation to become a competent pathologist.
-The program prepares residents for diverse career opportunities including but not limited to academic, industry, government and diagnostic pathology positions.
+The NC State Anatomic Pathology Residency Program provides advanced training in veterinary pathology and a solid foundation to become a competent pathologist.
+The program prepares residents for diverse career opportunities including but not limited to academia, industry, government, and diagnostic pathology positions.
 Training emphasizes preparation for certification by the American College of Veterinary Pathologists and personalized training experiences that align with career goals.
-Pursuit of specialized career paths and advanced degrees is encouraged.
+Pursuit of specialized career paths and post-residency advanced degrees is encouraged.

 Completion of this program will fulfill the prerequisites for the Anatomic Pathology Board Certification Examination by the American College of Veterinary Pathologists.

-NC State trains anatomic pathology residents through four program areas:
+NC State trains anatomic pathology residents through a 3-year traditional residency program:

-Our Traditional Residency Program provides advanced training in veterinary anatomic pathology and prepares residents for diverse career opportunities.
+Our 3-year Traditional Residency Program provides advanced training in veterinary anatomic pathology and prepares residents for diverse career opportunities.
 This program builds a solid foundation in pathology training and allows residents to explore diverse areas of pathology specialization, to build unique expertise, and to create a competitive career portfolio in an area of pathology they love.
-Trainees are encouraged to pursue MS or PhD advanced degrees that match their career goals.
+Residents are trained in an apprenticeship style under eight boarded anatomic pathologists, while rotating through necropsy and biopsy services, where residents encounter a great breadth of species (e.g., dogs, cats, equine, ruminants, exotics, aquatics, zoo) and cases.
+Training on service is supplemented by a variety of rounds including histopathology seminar, gross image rounds, gross necropsy rounds, journal club, and other specialty rounds.
+Residents are supported to pursue special areas of interest and develop unique expertise through externship opportunities, workshops, conferences, specialized service, and research projects.
+Trainees are encouraged, if interested, to pursue post-residency MS or PhD advanced degrees that match their career goals.

 Program

 Anatomic pathology residents are trained in the morphologic pathology of food, companion, laboratory, aquatic, equine, avian and exotic animals.
-Resident’s major activities include performing necropsies and examining surgical pathology specimens, under the supervision of a senior pathologist.
+Resident’s major activities include performing necropsies and examining surgical pathology specimens, under the supervision of an ACVP board-certified anatomic pathologist.
+Faculty pathologists have specialties in aquatics/fish, zoo/exotics, swine, oral, and ocular pathology as well as pedagogy and viral oncogenesis.
 Integration of pathologic findings with patient history, clinical findings, clinical pathology data, microbiology, immunology, toxicology, and other ancillary studies is emphasized.
-Molecular and general pathology principles are emphasized.
-Residents will participate in necropsy and histopathology rounds as an important component of program.
-Residents will be exposed to related disciplines by selecting specialized rotations in disciplines such as poultry pathology, electron microscopy, toxicological pathology, clinical pathology, or research.
-Residents may elect rotations or short externships at the North Carolina Animal Disease Diagnostic Laboratory, National Institute of Environmental Health Sciences, the University of North Carolina School of Medicine, Duke University School of Medicine or at one of the variety of government and private research institutions in the Research Triangle area.
-Residents attend seminars, conferences, and rounds in the College, University, and other institutions in the surrounding area.
+Residents will participate in necropsy rounds, gross image rounds, histopathology rounds, and journal club as important components of the program.
+Residents will be exposed to related disciplines by selecting specialized rotations in areas such as poultry pathology, electron microscopy, toxicological pathology, clinical pathology, or research.
+Trainees are strongly encouraged to pursue a research project and to become involved in the anatomic pathology teaching curriculum for veterinary students.
+Residents may elect rotations or short externships at one of the variety of government and private research institutions or the diagnostic lab in the Research Triangle area.
+Residents attend regional and national meetings to present cases and their research projects.

 Stipends and Benefits